jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: C#, CefSharp and events!

 **Thoughts:** I've used C# and CefSharp for several years.
 I've always used the legacy binding for events between Javascript and the C# CefSharp and I decided to use the newer "Register" to bind a C# object to the Javascript front end.
 It took me a minute because I couldn't figure out how to get the Javascript to see the registered object.
 I realized that I wasn't using 'BindObjectAsync' in Javascript so it didn't exist.

+### Day 15: September 16, 2025

+**Today's Progress**: Button Strikes Back!

+**Thoughts:** I returned to the button generator again.
+I wanted to add options for the hover effects.
+I enjoyed getting into the different things like size, color, background and size for only the on hover.
+It's really coming together.
+I think I need to make it a standalone project and push it to Github to share.